Procedures and Responsibilities

 - Provides appropriate medical care based on injury/illness.

-- Supplies employee and employer with written medical documentation related to treatment plan, work status, restrictions, follow-up visits, referrals, etc. after each office visit.
+- Supplies employee and employer with written documentation related to work status with or without restrictions after each office visit.

 - Is familiar with the University’s policy on temporary transitional work availability and works closely with University employees in returning injured workers to gainful employment.